orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 // TODO: Functions that alter structure like .flatten/.flat_map, what else?
 // TODO: .map which maps both structure and values
  // TODO: sort using reduce.
-Sort is ""
+Sort is "bring to some canonicalized form"

-export class Ray {

   for_each = async (callback: (x: Ray) => MaybeAsync<unknown>) =>
     await callback(this.all()) // TODO; Might not be it

 // TODO: Needs to check for terminals
  // TODO: Make sure this works for branching possibilities (no duplicate inserted values)